Give to Joyner Library

 As we achieve a comprehensive level of excellence, the Joyner Library Funds will help position our library to be more adapt at handling growth and expansion.
 By creating permanent funding, the funds will contribute significantly to enhancing the overall quality of our services, programs and resources, allowing the library to stand pace with increased demand from patrons.
 This added financial resource will also help further our commitment to fully supporting the mission of the University and service to the region and state.

-This fund gives the Dean of Academic Library and Learning Resources the ability to enhance the library with inspiring learning spaces, to celebrate student and faculty success, and to share collections with the community through exhibits and special events.
+This fund gives the Director of Academic Library Services the ability to enhance the library with inspiring learning spaces, to celebrate student and faculty success, and to share collections with the community through exhibits and special events.
 Gifts to this fund have contributed to the purchase of technology, art, public programs, and awards to honor research and scholarship.
-You may designate your gift to the Dean's Fund for Excellence with a focused intent or as an unrestricted gift to be used for the Dean's priorities.
+You may designate your gift to the Joyner Library Priority Fund with a focused intent or as an unrestricted gift to be used for the Director's priorities.

-Established in November 1986 in the memory of George C. Smith by his wife Rebecca McCulloch Smith and son John Randolph Smith, this fund is available to the Dean of Academic Library and Learning Resources to meet needs not provided for by State appropriations.
+Established in November 1986 in the memory of George C. Smith by his wife Rebecca McCulloch Smith and son John Randolph Smith, this fund is available to the Director of Academic Library Services to meet needs not provided for by State appropriations.

 Established in 2014, this fund provides materials, equipment, furnishings, student employees, and infrastructure upgrades that enhance the individual and group student learning experience within the Teaching Resources Center.